Genealogy Images of History

 BOWMAN Everett (Saddle Bronc Champion) mentioned in "Fritz Truan - Hall of Fame Cowboy", by: Joe Koller

 BOWMAN, Ed (King of the Cowboys, Charles H. Tomkins.
-Featured Article, Western pioneer magazine).
+Featured Article, Western pioneer magazine)

 BOWMAN, Edna * - 1927 - Pictured with text in article entitled "POPULAR PLAYERS IN LATEST BROADWAY PRODUCTIONS" for her role in "George White's Scandals" the musical comedy now playing at the Apollo Theater in New York as saved from this old American Pictorial magazine.